 Describe and share data

 Research data represent a major investment which could be used to a much higher degree than today.
 And the better documented they are, the more value they will have.
 With SND you can make your data visible free of charge by describing them and making them accessible in our research data catalogue.
-We accept data from all disciplines as long as we can manage the format of the data.
+We accept data from all disciplines.
 SND is a trusted digital repository, certified against CoreTrustSeal.

 Start using DORIS, the system for describing and sharing data in the SND catalogue.
 You can start working on a data description, save it, and come back later.

 Share Data: Step by Step

 It's easy to describe research material and, as a researcher, you have control over the entire process.

 Share data in a FAIR manner!